 The word describes the essence of a selfless approach to customer service and hospitality.

 Definitions are not easy because Japanese is a deep, layered language with multiple depths of meaning.

 Look up the word in a Japanese-English dictionary and you will get a short definition.

 "1. hospitality; reception; treatment; service; entertainment"

 To understand that it is necessary to turn to the roots of meaning in the Japanese language.
-And this is where it gets more interesting.
+This is where it gets more interesting.

-The word おもてなし has in it, two meanings in linguistic terms.
+The word おもてなし has two elements in it.

-Put these elements together therefore and the meaning implies doing something, in service of others, all the way through to the end.
-And thus giving your service wholeheartedly.
-This is perhaps why you will hear Japanese use the expression "Omotenashi no kokoro". meaning "Omotenashi from the heart"
+Put these together and it means doing something, in service of others, all the way through to the end.

 "Omotenashi is a philosophy of life that believes in the giving of service without any expectation of thanks"